stata2r/stata2r.github.io/src/index.md

 # Translating Stata to R

 Welcome.
-This website is for Stata users who are interested in learning R. We provide side-by-side code snippets for common tasks in both Stata and R, so that users have a dictionary for navigating across the two languages.
+This website is for Stata users who are interested in learning R.
+But it could also be useful for those going the other way around.
+We provide side-by-side code snippets for common tasks in both Stata and R, so that users have a dictionary for navigating across the two languages.